Out of Ashes: Style and composition

 As well as singing, Bennington also performs guitar and synthesizer on the album.
 All extra instrumental, programming and production was undertaken by Julien-K members Amir Derakh, Ryan Shuck, Brandon Belsky, Elias Andra, and Anthony "Fu" Valcic.
+Mike Lowther of Rukus compared the sound of the album to Stone Temple Pilots and Nirvana, with "grunge" and a "pop-rock" feel throughout Out of Ashes.

+Ultimate Guitar Archive described it as "another one of the favorite songs from Out of Ashes, which is beautiful and meaningful throughout with another reverb based song with more guitar parts that are mellow and used in the song, still managing to sound excellent."